vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 which is held \[within her\] as a seed, taking on the form of a hook, 18

 \[she becomes\] Vāmā because she vomits the universe. //37// Then, being the energy of will, this very \[goddess\] embodies herself as the visionary \[word\].
-Then, as energy of knowledge, she is Jyeṣṭ hā, and the intermediate word is being enunciated. //38// With the conservation of the universe, her form spreads out as a straight line.
+Then, as energy of knowledge, she is Jyeṣṭhā, and the intermediate word is being enunciated. //38// With the conservation of the universe, her form spreads out as a straight line.
 Then, on the level of resorption, she takes on the form of *bindu* . //39//

 When the reverse process takes place, she fl ashes forth in a body

-\[shaped like\] a *śṛṇgā ṭ a* .
+\[shaped like\] a *śṛṇgāṭa* .
 She is then energy of action.
 She is Raudrī, the corporeal \[word\], appearing as the universe. //40//

 *bījabhāvasthitaṁ viṣvaṁ sphu ṭīkartuṁ yadonmukhī* /